How to Use Amazon Location Service for Geofencing and Real-Time Tracking

 In this article we walked through the steps of creating applications for getting notifications using Amazon Location SDK for Python (boto3).

-Use case we implemented showed us a small part of AWS Location Service functionality.
+Use case we implemented showed us a small part of Amazon Location Service functionality.